-Many bundles can share a single virtual machine (VM).
+Many bundles can share a single virtual machine (VM), see [1] Java Virtual Machine Specification, Second Edition.
 Within this VM, bundles can hide packages and classes from other bundles, as well as share packages with other bundles.

 The key mechanism to hide and share packages is the Java class loader that loads classes from a sub-set of the bundle-space using well-defined rules.
 Each bundle has a single class loader.
-That class loader forms a class loading delegation network with other bundles as shown in Figure 3.3.
+That class loader forms a class loading delegation network with other bundles as shown in Figure 3.4.

-Figure 3.3 Class Loader Delegation model
+Figure 3.4 Class Loader Delegation model